 Then we noticed the small print ‘Manufacturer warranty will not apply.
 Please review Amazon’s return policy, which usually offers free returns within 30 days of receipt.’

 We would personally never purchase a gas appliance on a website, unless this was a UK company with brick and mortar on the ground.
-Our recommendation would be to find a reputable installer with deep knowledge of gas in the swimming pool industry.
+Our recommendation would be to find a reputable installer with deep knowledge of gas in the swimming pool industry so that you always get the most fair pool heater cost.